 Direct-attached storage (DAS) is computer storage that is connected to one computer and not accessible to other computers.
-For an individual computer user, the hard drive is the usual form of direct-attached storage.
-In the enterprise, individual disk drives in a server are called direct-attached storage, as are groups of drives that are external to a server but are directly attached through SCSI, SATA and SAS interfaces.
-DAS can provide end users with better performance than networked storage can because the server does not have to traverse the network in order to read and write data.
+For an individual computer user, a hard drive or solid-state drive (SSD) is the usual form of direct-attached storage.
+In the enterprise, individual disk drives in a server are called direct-attached storage, as are groups of drives that are external to the server but are directly attached through Small Computer System Interface (SCSI), Serial Advanced Technology Attachment (SATA), Serial-Attached SCSI (SAS), Fibre Channel (FC) or iSCSI.Content Continues Below

+DAS can provide users with better performance than networked storage because the server does not have to traverse a network to read and write data.
 That is why enterprise organizations often turn to DAS for certain types of applications that require high performance.
 Microsoft, for example, recommends that Exchange installations use DAS.

 In the past, direct-attached storage was often criticized as an inefficient way to manage enterprise storage because it can't be easily shared and it does not facilitate failover should the server crash.
 As virtualization has become more mainstream, the advantages that DAS offers have once again gained in popularity.

 Unlike centralized and networked shared storage, such as NAS or SAN -- where capacity is pooled and shared among servers over a speedy network connection -- direct-attached storage is dedicated to a single server.
 This means connectivity and expandability are both constrained by the number of expansion slots in the server.
 The size of the DAS enclosure also restricts storage capacity.
 These drawbacks continue to limit this type of storage's appeal.
 Sharing with DAS, for example, is typically limited to a small number of ports or host connections.